creatorcao/mask-rcnn/coco-annotator.md

-# share my experience of using coco-annotator in mac m1
+**The best image annotation tool -- COCO Annotator**

+This post is the instruction for installing COCO Annotator on Mac M1.

+I tried many labelling tools and then chose LabelMe before for its eary interface for the beginners

-I used LabelMe before for the data annotation and then train it in Mask-RCNN or Detectron2.
+the data annotation and then train it in Mask-RCNN or Detectron2.
 But I realize that LabelMe is only beginner friendly and actually not efficient at all.
 I need a more fast and effective label tool to annotate large data.
 I read a blog using coco-annotator, the interface looked nice and convinient.